Open your eyes. A sliver of light slides through the window of her tent, of her apartment. She sits up.

 The street is suddenly swarming with people, the shops open, the stalls, the district is bustling with life.

 Hordes rush into the streets and a pedestrian traffic jam forms around her, bodies shifting restlessly like bees in a hive.
 People push to squeeze by each other.
 There is much chatter and a fight breaks out in a small square ahead.
 The crowd shuffles more aggressively as some try to move towards it, some away.

 The suffering grows inside her.
 The force of her emotions pushing in against the core of her being with ever-increasing pressure.
 She curls into a ball on the wet cobblestones.
 Minuscule at the foot of the mass of shoving bodies.
 Tramplings begin to occur.
-She is left untouched still.
+And still, she is left untouched.

 Leave, she whispers.
 Enough!
 The crowd breaks up and soon she finds herself alone again under the rain.
 Clinging desperately to herself.

 The outflow of tears catches her by surprise.
 She slides her goggles onto her forehead and burrows her face into her arms.
 The obscure abyss surrounding her is so vast that her whimpers find no walls to bounce against.